aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 In this part of the lab, you will:

-* Learn how CloudFormation handles resource creation order when there is no dependency defined.
+* Learn how CloudFormation handles resource creation order when no dependencies are defined.
 * Learn how you can explicitly define resource creation order.